-Christo (Javacheff) and Jeanne-Claude (de Guillebon) are a husband and wife who together create environmental artworks in urban and rural sites.
-They both go by their first names only, and were born on the same day in 1935, he in Bulgaria and she in Morocco of a French military family.
+Christo (Javacheff) and Jeanne-Claude (de Guillebon) are a husband and wife who together created environmental artworks in urban and rural sites, until Jeanne-Claude died on November 18, 2009, at the age of 74.
+On their website, Christo states that he will continue to create their life's work.
+They both went by their first names only, and were born on the same day in 1935, he in Bulgaria and she in Morocco of a French military family.
 Christo studied art in Sofia and in Prague.
 Jeanne-Claude studied Latin and philosophy in Tunis.
 They met in Paris in 1958.

 In 1956, Christo left Bulgaria to go to Prague, Czechoslovakia; from there he escaped (from Communism.)
 He and Jeanne-Claude came to the United States in 1964, with their son Cyril, born in 1960.
 They have created their temporary environmental artworks together since 1961, with Christo doing the preliminary drawings for the works.